Military Decision-Making Processes

 We ship your order once all items have arrived at our warehouse and are processed.
 Need those 2-4 day shipping items sooner?
 Just place a separate order for them!

-Kevin Dougherty is a retired Army lieutenant colonel, currently working as a tactical officer and adjunct professor at The Citadel in Charleston, South Carolina.
+Kevin Dougherty, a retired Army lieutenant colonel, is the assistant commandant for leadership programs and an adjunct professor at The Citadel in Charleston, South Carolina.